tencurse/WOTR-Dialogue-Parser/README.md

 2. Place `ExtractDialogueTree.ps1` inside the folder
 3. Go to your game files: `Pathfinder Second Adventure`/`Wrath_Data`/`Streaming_Assets`/`Localization` and copy the `enGB.json` file into your workspace folder
 4. Go back to your game files and in the root folder (Pathfinder Second Adventure), copy `blueprints.zip` into a different folder (NOT the workspace folder) and unzip it.
 This’ll take a while.
 5. Inside the blueprints folder, go to: `World`/`Dialogs`.
-Copy everything inside into your workspace folder.
-All the files and folders.
+Copy everything inside - all the files and folders - into your workspace folder.

 ### Use